Workplace Issues

 Frequently Asked Questions

-What's the difference between employee and independent contractor?
+What's the difference between employee and independent contractor for wage purposes?

 Employees have protections like minimum wage, overtime, and benefits.
 Contractors are self-employed and responsible for their own taxes and benefits.
-The actual work relationship, not just the title, determines status.
+The actual work relationship — not just the title — determines status.
+Courts apply multi-factor economic reality tests that look at factors such as control, investment, and the integral nature of the work.

 Can my employer retaliate for filing a wage claim?